-Behavioral job interview techniques are very commonly employed by all types of companies.
-The types of questions you will likely be asked will be seeking concrete examples of skills and experiences that relate directly to the position.
+Behavioral job interview techniques are used by all types of companies.
+Unlike traditional job interview questions that ask you to describe what you did in a role or to share qualifications, these questions seek concrete examples of skills and experiences that relate directly to the position.

-The interviewer will ask how you would handle a situation, and you will need to respond with an explanation of what you did.
+The interviewer will ask how you handled a situation, and you will need to respond with an explanation of what you did.
 The logic is that your success in the past is a positive indicator of your success in the future.

 1. Tell me about how you worked effectively under pressure.